WalletHub, Financial Company

 Among the biggest cons of secured credit cards is the fact that cardholders need $200+ to spare for a refundable security deposit.
 These funds usually don’t accrue interest while securing the account, either.
 Plus, your credit limit equals the amount of your refundable deposit, so you won’t be able to borrow money for expenses you cannot already afford.

-Yes, a secured credit card is worth it if your objective is to establish or rebuild credit and you make timely payments every month.
+Getting a secured credit card is a good idea if you have bad or limited credit, as you can establish or rebuild credit by making on-time payments each month.
 When used responsibly, secured credit cards have far more pros than cons.

 After all, it’s better to place a refundable deposit that you’ll get back upon closing your account with a $0 balance than it is to pay expensive, non-refundable fees.
 Such fees are all too common among unsecured credit cards for bad credit in particular.
 Secured and unsecured cards also appear no different on credit reports.